 It should be noted that although the two-mile VSA was applied, §900-2.9 (b)(1) also states that any potential visibility from specific significant visual resources beyond the specified study area should also be examined.
-Following this requirement, three additional resources were investigated: Golden Hills State Park, including the Thirty Mile Point Lighthouse, and Niagara County Krull Park (Figure 2).
+Following this requirement, additional resources were investigated: Golden Hills State Park, including the Thirty Mile Point Lighthouse, numerous local sites in the town of Olcott, including Olcott Beach, and Niagara County Krull Park.
+Refer to Figure 2.